Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Optimizations and Refinements

+\heading{Language Agnosticism} \sys achieves language agnosticism both in the fact that it leverages LLMs to infer a component's functionality and regenerate it, but also in the way it interacts with the target component.
+Specifically, \sys interacts with the target component in a language-agnostic manner during input-output generation, as it only needs to provide inputs and observe corresponding outputs.
+To support a new language, \sys requires a minimal language-aware component, which is responsible for loading the target component, extracting its source, and executing it with generated inputs while capturing outputs and line coverage.

-\sys, when invoked with the \ttt{-e} flag will inspect the target component to identify if it falls under its model of regeneratable components.
-During the I/O generation phase, when \sys exercises the component's behavior on the set of generated inputs, if \sys observes that one of the component's return values are outside of \sys's regeneration capabilities, \sys will abort regeneration and issue an error.
-Specifically, \sys aborts when the return value of a component is of type \ttt{Function}, as during verification it can not attest function equivalence.
-In addition, the system will abort in case one of the LLM-generated inputs or component-produced outputs are not serializable. \sys also discards libraries that read or write to environment variables, access the system's time, perform file-system modifications or network requests. \sys includes a predefined list of forbidden language-specific APIs that fall outside of its regeneration model and uses the \ttt{mir-sa} tool~\cite{vasilakis2021mirautomatedquantifiableprivilege} to statically detect their use.
-Applying \ttt{mir-sa} on a given library results in a map that describes all top-level interactions it performs with global objects with regards to its \ttt{RWXI} permission model. \sys filters this map and inspects all objects marked with the \ttt{I} (import) flag.
-If any objects are within the aforementioned list, regeneration halts and \sys produces an error.
+\heading{Early exits} When invoked with the \ttt{-e} flag, \sys will inspect the target component to identify if it falls under its model of regeneratable components.
+During input-output generation, when \sys exercises the component's behavior on the set of generated inputs, if \sys observes that one of the component's return values are outside of \sys's regeneration capabilities, \sys will abort regeneration and issue an error.
+Specifically, \sys aborts when the return value of a component is of type \ttt{Function}, as during verification it can not attest equivalence between two function-like values.
+The system will also abort in case one of the LLM-generated inputs or component-produced outputs are not serializable. \sys also discards components that, access the system's time, access the filesystem or make network requests by running them through its generated input-output pairs while monitoring them using \ttt{strace}~\cite{strace}.
+To avoid false negatives coming from the language runtime's own system calls, \sys first performs a pure run with a dummy component inside the given runtime and filters out any system calls that appear during this run from the final monitoring step.